Paul Knapman: Cases and events

-At that time, the US Embassy in Tehran was besieged by the Iranian Authorities with the American citizens working in the Embassy having been taken hostage.
-President Carter sanctioned a rescue by US forces, but the US helicopters unfortunately came down in the desert and the hostage rescue had to be abandoned.
-Subsequently, the Iranian Embassy in London was seized by six terrorists on 30 April, and they shot one hostage.
-The Home Secretary, William Whitelaw, handed control of the situation from the Metropolitan Police to the British Army.

-Then, it being a Bank holiday weekend, in the full blaze of publicity and live television, soldiers of the Special Air Service (SAS) successfully rescued the hostages on 5 May.
-At the subsequent inquest the jury learnt that during the rescue another hostage was killed by a terrorist and five terrorists were shot and killed by the SAS.
-One terrorist survived.
-At the inquest the jury unanimously returned a verdict of justifiable homicide concerning the death of the terrorists.
+The US Embassy in Tehran was besieged by the Iranian Authorities and the American citizens working there taken hostage.
+A rescue attempt failed when US helicopters crashed in the desert.
+Subsequently, the Iranian Embassy in London was seized by six terrorists on 30 April, and they shot a hostage before the Special Air Service (SAS) stormed the building on 5 May.
+At the inquest the jury unanimously returned a verdict of justifiable homicide concerning the deaths of all the terrorists.